HansKwok2050/OWASP_PTK_Enhanced/README.md

 ![alt text](https://github.com/HansKwok2050/OWASP_PTK_Enhanced/blob/main/Project%20Docs/interceptor.png)

 OWASP Penetration Testing Kit: Enhanced is a Firefox browser extension based penetration tool.
-A forked project that is built on top of an existing free and open-source software named OWASP Penetration Testing Kit.
+Designed for penetration test against web application.
+Convenient and fast to use due to its browser extension nature.
+This is a forked project that is built on top of an existing free and open-source software named OWASP Penetration Testing Kit.
 With 5 extra main features compared to the original version.

 Developed by Kwok Wing Hong